hexhexD/openkore/README.md

 * ~~Commented out processGetPlayerInfo() in CoreLogic.pm~~

 ## Notes
+* processItemsAutoGather is broken and introduced random walk after kill
+* increased distance check in processItemsTake so we don't miss any items too far away from us
+*

 * Set TCPNoDelay and TCPAckFrequency registry to 1
 * Run XKore 1 on a differnt machine (change listen on 0.0.0.0).
   1. Guest can access host using adapter ip.
 It's better than the next two methods.